ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 the replication might be stalled because the user accessing the source or target databases does not have write permissions.

->   **Note**: Replication makes use of [checkpoints](replication_guide.html#checkpoints).
+Replication makes use of [checkpoints](replication_guide.html#checkpoints), which means that content that is already replicated and unchanged does not have to be replicated again if the replication is restarted.
-    This means that content already replicated and unchanged does not have to be replicated again if the replication is restarted.
+{: note}

 If you created the replication process by creating a document in the `_replicator` database, you can also check the status of the replication there.